-McCain emerges as Trump’s top Republican nemesis in Congress
+McCain emerges as Trump’s top GOP nemesis in Congress

 Washington — Sen. John McCain has emerged as President Donald Trump’s top Republican nemesis on Capitol Hill.